|

 2011 Participants

 Ivana Chapcaková, is our only 2011 participant.
 Her program combines courses in Global Health Leadership at New York University and internships with Africare, an NGO, and Naturopathic Medicine for Global Health, a nonprofit health care organization promoting Naturopathic Medicine as a feasible and cost effective healthcare alternative.
 Her overall objective is to gain knowledge and practical experience to enable her to integrate a nonprofit enterprise into the health system in Slovakia.
-Read her program proposal.
+Read her program proposal and learn about her accomplishments.

 |